kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 and the whole Pod is treated as having failed.
 If the Pod's `restartPolicy` is `Always` or `OnFailure`, a sidecar that fails to start will be retried.

-Once the sidecar container is started (postStart completed and startup probe succeeded), these containers will be restarted even when the Pod restartPolicy is Never or OnFailure.
-Furthermore, sidecar containers will be restarted even during Pod termination.
+Once the sidecar container has started (process running, `postStart` was successful, and any configured startup probe is passing), and then there's a failure, that sidecar container will be restarted even when the Pod's overall `restartPolicy` is `Never` or `OnFailure`.
+Furthermore, sidecar containers will be restarted (on failure or on normal exit) _even during Pod termination_.

 To learn more, read [API for sidecar containers](/docs/concepts/workloads/pods/init-containers/#api-for-sidecar-containers).